evenlee/aurelia-identityserver-aspnetcore/README.md

 This implies that we can NOT use the oauth AUTHORIZATION CODE FLOW here.
 Instead we use the IMPLICIT flow.

 ### Dockerfiles and docker-compose
-The indivudual projects contain a Dockerfile.
+The individual projects contain a Dockerfile.
 In the root src folder you will find a docker-compose.yml file.
 Make sure you have a linux box at your disposal (DigitalOcean, Azure, VirtualBox, ...) and install docker and docker-compose: